What is “Obamacare” and why should I care about it?

 The Patient Protection and Affordable Care Act, sometimes called “Obamacare,” was enacted in 2010 to increase the quality and affordability of medical care and to extend insurance coverage to more Americans.
 Under Obamacare, all insurance policies are required to cover people who have pre-existing conditions and were unable to get insurance previously, and to provide maternity benefits and well-child care for their insureds.
-The law also permits young people to continue to be covered under their parents’ insurance until the age of 26, a great benefit to young adults.
+The law also requires insurance companies to offer coverage to young people under their parents’ insurance until the age of 26, a great benefit to young adults.

 While individual health coverage is no longer required or penalized after 2019, it is still a smart decision to have health insurance and it may be more affordable than you think.
 The American Rescue Plan Act of 2021, broadens eligibility for health coverage through the Healthcare.gov “Marketplace,” provides additional savings for many plans, and may allow for increased tax credits for most people.

 How do I get health insurance coverage?